Wednesday, July 30, 2014

 City-sponsored bikes occupy the space in front of the huge sculpture.

-For young trees and little gardens,
+For the little trees and gardens,

 * * *